ai-mcpx/mcpx.jenkins/README.md

 ### Job-level overrides

-Both freestyle projects and pipeline jobs can override global CLI settings:
+Both freestyle projects and pipeline jobs can override global CLI settings. **Job-level configuration takes precedence over global configuration.**

 1. Configure job → check "MCPX Registry Plugin Configuration"
 2. Set any of:
-  - CLI Path (e.g., a different version)
+  - CLI Path (e.g., a different version or path on a specific agent) - **overrides global CLI Path**
-  - Registry Base URL (to use a different registry for this job)
+  - Registry Base URL (to use a different registry for this job) - **overrides global Registry Base URL**
   - Use the Test CLI button to verify the CLI works at the configured path

+**Configuration Priority:**
+- Job-level settings override global settings
+- If job-level setting is empty or not configured, global setting is used
+- If both are empty, defaults are used (e.g., `mcpx-cli` for CLI Path)

 Job configuration example: